jerluebke/cardiac_electrophys/protokoll.md

     2. Aliev & Panfilov (1996)
     3. Fenton et al (2002)
 3. Dynamics of a single cell
-4. Spatial dynamics in 1D
+4. Spatial Dynamics
-5. Spatial dynamics in 2D
+    1. In 1D
+    2. In 2D
-6. Discussion
+5. Discussion
+A. Appendix
-A. Aliev & Panfilov: Parameter variation
+    1. Aliev & Panfilov: Parameter variation
-B. The code
+    2. The code

 # 1. Introduction